TalalTayyab/Kchat/README.md

 1. Browse to [CloudKafka](https://www.cloudkarafka.com/plans.html)
 1. Scroll all the way down until you see Developer Duck Free account
 1. Follow through the process to get a free instance of Kafka.
+1. Create a topic called messages - make sure to set the partitions to 1.

+To run the clients in docker using the Cloud Kafka instance- update the `docker-compose.cloud.yml` file with cloud settings and run `docker-compose -f .\docker-compose.yml -f .\docker-compose.cloud.yml up -d --build` in the `\kchat` folder and wait for it to complete.

 ## Blazor App